 - Googles algorithms are updated daily using Artificial Intelligence and Machine Learning, therefore it’s not possible to give 14 days notice as many changes are real time.

-You can listen to the response from Mel Silva, Managing Director for Google Australia here (2 minute video).
+Listen to the response from Mel Silva, Managing Director for Google Australia (2 minute video).

 What Google is proposing?